 From a cost perspective, it qualifies as a renewable fuel under the federal Renewable Fuel Standard, California’s Low Carbon Fuel Standard and Oregon’s Clean Fuels Program.
 These programs were all created to expand clean fuel solutions and reduce transportation-related emissions.
 In 2018, the biodiesel industry produced 2.6 billion gallons of the fuel and became the largest generator of LCFS credits (see definition below), making it the most widely used alternative fuel.

 In some regions, biodiesel isn’t so much of a “can we have it”, rather a “you must use it” conversation.
 According to the chart below, courtesy of Breakthrough, blends are mandated in some states across the nation.

 Biodiesel is undoubtedly an easy path to emission reductions, but still contains a few key considerations to keep in mind.

 - Fueling infrastructure for blends of B20 and higher is limited, with only a few hundred stations across the nation.
 The limited availability is partly due to demand and also because stations that offer blends of B20 and higher are subject to further certification procedures and lack storage capabilities.

 - The next concern is relative to capability.
-Fleets considering use of biodiesel should first check with their vehicle manual to ensure it can use biodiesel.
-The manual will identify if biodiesel can be used and then if so, which blends are compatible with the engine.
+Fleets considering use of biodiesel should first check with their vehicle manual to ensure it can be used.
+The manual will identify if it can be used and then if so, which blends are compatible with the engine.
 Most vehicles are can use B5, but then higher blends are in question.
 The National Biodiesel Board’s OEM Information also tracks compatibility of various vehicles.

 - If your fleet operates in cold climates, you may consider the blend of biodiesel used as higher blends may not perform well in cold weather conditions because it freezes faster than traditional diesel.